tpaschalis/tpaschalis.github.io/now.md

 ## What I'm doing right now
 - I'm working as a Backend Engineer for [Beat](https://thebeat.co)
+- I'm working towards building the skill set and understanding of a more Senior engineer; that includes both soft skills, team/organization dynamics, systems thinking and that elusive higher level vision and 'common sense' that transcends specific tech stacks
 - I'm working on becoming a better software engineer, practicing my Go and [Distributed Systems skills](https://www.youtube.com/watch?v=cQP8WApzIQQ&list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB)
 - I'm trying to stay the course and reach 52 [blog posts](https://tpaschalis.github.io) for ~~2020~~ 2021